 Christy Novick joined the Feline Medical Clinic team in August, 2008, as a full-time associate.
-She graduated from the University of Minnesota in 2008.
-She also earned a Bachelor of Science degree in biology from the University of North Texas in 2004.
-She is currently working on a Master of Public Health degree at the Univeristy of Minnesota, with hopes of finishing in 2011.
+She graduated from the University of Minnesota College of Veterinary Medicine in 2008.
+She also earned a Master of Public Health degree from Minnesota in 2011, and a Bachelor of Science degree in biology from the University of North Texas in 2004.
+She has a special interest in Traditional Chinese Veterinary Medicine and completed a certification in Veterinary Acupuncture from the International Veterinary Acupuncture Society in 2014.
 Christy loves general practice, especially being able to build relationships with clients and families, and being able to help them through all stages of their cats lives.
 She also enjoys the opportunity to learn something new everyday and loves being a part of the great FMC team, where everyone is caring and loves the cats.
 Christy belongs to the AVMA, AAHA, AAFP and WSVMA.
-Christy has 3 cats: Cole, Paige and Kobe.
-She also has a Ball Python named Lucifer and a yellow-naped Amazon parrot, Son of Birdhead.
+Christy has 2 cats: Paige and Kobe, a dog; Torden, a Ball Python named Lucifer and a yellow-naped Amazon parrot, Son of Birdhead.
 Christy shares her home with her husband Harris, her mom Laurie, and her sister Jennifer.
 When she's not working, Christy enjoys spending time with her husband and their pets, hiking, watching NFL and NASCAR, and reading historical mysteries.

 Feline Medical Clinic Staff